 One of the most significant legislative developments is the revision of the Swiss inheritance law.
 The provisions of the first part of the revision came into force on 1 January 2023.
 The first part of the revision focused on increasing the testator's freedom of disposition by reducing the minimum share in the estate guaranteed by law to certain persons close to the deceased, the so-called forced heirship share.
 According to the new law, the descendants' forced heirship share is reduced to one half of their statutory share (instead of 3/4 as it currently stands), while the parents share was abolished completely.
 The entitlement of spouses and registered partners has remained unchanged.
 Due to this reduction or abolition of the compulsory shares, a testator can now freely dispose of at least half of the estate.
 Hence, there is more flexibility for favouring life partners or other persons or for allocating a larger share to specific heirs, whereby the relevant cantonal inheritance tax consequences must be considered when benefiting non-relatives.

-Moreover, since the revision, in cases where a spouse dies during ongoing divorce proceedings, the surviving spouse is no longer entitled to his or her forced heirship share, provided the proceedings have been initiated at the spouses' joint request or if they have been living separately for two years.
+Moreover, since the revision, in cases where a spouse dies during ongoing divorce proceedings, the surviving spouse is no longer entitled to their forced heirship share, provided the proceedings have been initiated at the spouses' joint request or if they have been living separately for two years.
 Furthermore, spouses no longer have any inheritance claims during pending divorce proceedings based on former testamentary dispositions in last wills or succession pacts unless this has explicitly been stated.
 The spouses will, however, keep their statutory inheritance rights until the divorce is final.
-Therefore, a respective testamentary disposition is required if the testator no longer wants his or her spouse to benefit from the estate.
+Therefore, a respective testamentary disposition is required if the testator no longer wants their spouse to benefit from the estate.

 The ongoing comprehensive reform of Swiss succession law may also have significant impact on trusts and foundations.
 The Swiss legislator has indicated reforms with regard to information requests of heirs and other interested persons towards foundations and trusts.